 This was the age where many saw the creation passages to other worlds, incredibly advanced medicines and mana technologies, as well as general peace among the different civilizations.
 It seemed to be some sort of utopia, untouched by the potential hardship the world could endure, but it couldn’t go on forever.

 However, Elseldir would not allow Surna’s sacrifice to be in vain.
 Despite the darkness engulfing the world, the Moon offered his life blood to the mortals of Esterin.
 His divine ichor fused with the planet, causing great ley lines and mana lakes to spring forth, providing heat and energy to the world.
 The intensity of his actions forced Elseldir to retreat from the mortal realm, hiding from the wrath of Death.
-In his weakened state, the wandering predators could’ve easily preyed on him.

 Despite being hidden away until he could regain power, the Moon’s earlier sacrifice still had a drastic impact on Esterin.
 His blood now running through the land, brought life back into the dying world.
 Mana ran rampant, permeating even the simplest of lifeforms.
 The rise of powerful magics and the abundance of mana dealt a massive blow to the eldritch horrors feeding from the darkness.